nabsul/wp-linkoscope/README.md

 The LinkoScope plugin creates custom post and comment types which will not interfere with regular post types.
 You therefore don't need to have a separate blog dedicated for LinkoScope.

+Members will need Author, Editor or Administrator privileges to post links to the site